pthu/sahd/docs/words/to_redeem.md

 <b>b)</b> There is an interesting clarification of Lev 27:13 in the legal commentary, Halakhah A (4Q251 14:2).
 Whereas the MT may be regarded as
-ambiguous (superficially) as to whether (אִם) an unclean animal may be offered for sacrifice, it is made quite clear in the Qumran text that it must be redeemed (see DJD xxxv, 42 and Levine 1989: 195).
+ambiguous (superficially) as to whether (אִם) an unclean animal may be offered for sacrifice, it is made quite clear in the Qumran text that it must be redeemed (see DJD xxxv:42 and Levine 1989:195).
 </div>